ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

-also in the Set we obtaint the offset using the Seek function and save it on the map after write the data to the file, we use the io.SeekEnd parameter to move the cursor to the end of the file, remember that we always want to append data to end of the file, with this approach if you use set multiple times with the same key the value will be append to the file and multiple entries with the same key will be created, we are going to fix that problem later.
+also in the Set we obtaint the offset using the Seek function and save it on the map after write the data to the file, we use the io.SeekEnd parameter to move the cursor to the end of the file, remember that we always want to append data to end of the file, with this approach if you use set multiple times with the same key the value will be append to the file and multiple entries with the same key will be created, we are going to fix that duplication data problem later.

-Wc must update the Get function on engine.go
+We must update the Get function on engine.go

 ```go
 func (e *Engine) Get(key string) (string, error) {